Author: Dr. Athanasios Pallis

 2. Economic Entry Barriers

 - The scale of operations is not big enough to allow the presence of additional service providers.
 This issue is relevant when the minimum efficient scale (MES) for providing a port service is large compared with specific market size.
 This phenomenon frequently happens in the case of seaports.
 In such conditions, potential new entrants face a competitive disadvantage resulting from a smaller scale or need to create a capacity similar to that of the incumbent firm.
-This latter option would be unlikely if it were to result in substantial excess supply, the prospect of a price war, and losses for both the incumbent and the entrant.
+This option would be unlikely if it were to result in substantial excess supply, the prospect of a price war, and losses for both the incumbent and the entrant.

 - The existing service provider (incumbent) enjoys a better location in the port.
-When the incumbent is perfectly located, for instance, concerning access to hinterland transport modes such as rail, road, and inland waterways, or at a site with good maritime accessibility, the entry of competitors in less attractive vacant sites is unlikely to materialize.
+When the incumbent is perfectly located, for instance, regarding access to hinterland transport modes such as rail, road, and inland waterways, or at a site with good maritime accessibility, the entry of competitors in less attractive vacant sites is unlikely to materialize.

 A. Minimum Efficient Scale of port services